bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Facades
 A facade is a lean and focused proxy service catering for a specific use case.
 Whereas a service can cater for multiple use cases as a generalized implementation, a facade makes use of these services and utilizes on the required functionality and flow.

-As facades are interfaces and implementing classes, the conventions for the same apply.
+As facades are interfaces and implementing classes, the conventions for the same are applicable.
 Additionally, the names of facade interfaces and classes must contain the suffix **Facade**

 			Example: 	Interface: CustomerDataCompilationFacade